 - Take MEKINIST exactly as your healthcare provider tells you to take it.
 Do not change your dose or stop MEKINIST unless your healthcare provider tells you.

-- Take MEKINIST 1 hour before or 2 hours after meals.
+- Take MEKINIST at least 1 hour before or 2 hours after a meal.

 - If you miss a dose, take it as soon as you remember.
-If it is within 12 hours of your next scheduled dose, skip the missed dose.
+If it is less than 12 hours before your next scheduled dose, skip the missed dose.
 Just take the next dose at your regular time.

 What are the possible side effects of MEKINIST?